 Unused medicine should not be thrown in the trash.
 It should also not be flushed down the toilet.
 Experts say most treatment plants cannot remove prescription drugs from city water.
 So if they are not disposed of properly, they can end up in our drinking water.
 And they can harm the health of fish, frogs and other wildlife.

-Instead, please use the take-back boxes at these locations to get rid of your old medicine:
+Instead, please use the take-back boxes to get rid of your old medicine:

 To ensure security and to protect your privacy, the take-back boxes are locked.
 Once medications are dropped into them, they cannot be retrieved.
 When the box is full, an authorized disposal company will pick it up.
 The box and its contents are then burned in an incinerator.